Xilinx/VMC_Help/AIE/DDS/README.md

   - N = 32, which represents the accumulator width, and it is fixed
   - Fs = Sampling frequency

-For example, for a sampling frequency of 1 Gsps and output frequency of 100 MHz, the Phase Increment should be in 2^32/10.
+For example, for a sampling frequency of 1 Gsps and output frequency of 100 MHz, the Phase Increment should be 2^32/10.

 #### Sample time
 Specifies the sample time for the block output port.
 The default value is -1 which will result in inheriting the sample time.